Ischemic Stroke: Primary Treatment

 When ischemic strokes occur, UC San Diego stroke physicians respond rapidly and accurately with medicines and endovascular procedures.

 Tissue Plasminogen Activator (tPA)

-Read about UC San Diego Health System's record in getting tPA to ischemic stroke patients.
+Read about UC San Diego Health's record in getting tPA to ischemic stroke patients.

 Tissue plasminogen activator (tPA) is the most common emergency stroke treatment medication. tPA works by dissolving arterial blood clots that block nourishment from getting to the brain.
 This life-saving medication is delivered intravenously to ischemic stroke patients within 4.5 hours of a stroke.

 If there is a medical reason to avoid the use of tPA, UC San Diego neurovascular surgeons perform mechanical thrombectomy.
 We have access to the most leading-edge retrieval devices to remove blood clots.
 Our neurosurgeons train physicians throughout the country on the use of this specialized equipment.
 These devices include stentrievers (including Solitaire) and the Penumbra system.
 Endovascular thrombectomy can be performed up to 8 hours after a stroke.